-Aligned with the Massachusetts Science and Technology Frameworks, this course targets twelfth grade students who are preparing for admission to four-year colleges and universities.
-Students must have taken Honors Pre-Calculus and Algebra II Level 2 or 3 or recommendation from past science teacher to be eligible for this course.
-During this study of the properties of elements, compounds and mixtures, the atomic structure of atoms is compared to the periodic table and chemical bonding.
+This course is offered to seniors who are who are preparing for admission to four-year colleges and universities.
+Students must have taken Honors Pre-Calculus or Algebra II Level 2 or 3 or recommendation from past science teacher to be eligible for this course.
+Aligned with the Massachusetts Science and Technology Engineering Frameworks, this course covers a wide range of topics including the properties of elements, compounds and mixtures, the atomic structure of atoms compared to the periodic table and chemical bonding.
 A significant portion of the course involves application of chemical nomenclature, formulas, equations, and product analysis.